What’s the Problem with Parabens and Other Preservatives?

 So What is All the Fuss About?

-A flawed study raised the potential concern that parabens could act like estrogen in the body, which is a female hormone.
-Excess estrogen is linked to breast cancer, which obviously raised alarm bells and concerned quite a few people.
+A flawed study raised the potential concern that parabens could act like oestrogen in the body, which is a female hormone.
+Excess oestrogen is linked to breast cancer, which obviously raised alarm bells and concerned quite a few people.

-There has never been any study that has shown any causal link to breast cancer.
+There has never been any study that has shown any causal link between parabens in your cosmetic products and breast cancer.
 In fact the levels of paraben that occur in your body from using products containing parabens is so, so small it is negligible.

 The FDA has even gone on record about the safety of paraben use in products, as has the EU Scientific Committee on Consumer Safety.